Lane Thomas Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.2 K/9, which ranks 12th in the league.
+- The pitching staff for the Cubs has a collective nine K/9, which ranks 13th in MLB.

-- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.41).
+- The Cubs have the fifth-ranked team ERA across all league pitching staffs (3.44).

-- The Cubs surrender the fifth-fewest home runs in baseball (24 total, 0.9 per game).
+- Cubs pitchers combine to allow 24 home runs (0.8 per game), the fourth-fewest in baseball.

-- Wesneski (2-1) gets the starting nod for the Cubs in his sixth start of the season.
-He's put together a 4.03 ERA in 22 1/3 innings pitched, with 15 strikeouts.
+- The Cubs will send Stroman (2-2) out to make his seventh start of the season.
+He is 2-2 with a 2.29 ERA and 33 strikeouts through 35 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.